mikependon/RepoDB.NET/pages/docs.md

 ---

-Below are the list of things you will learn with RepoDB.
+Below are the items you will learn with RepoDB.

 {% for doc in site.data.documentation.docs %}
 {% if doc.isdoc == true %}